 "Many of our residents are chronically ill or going in and out of the hospital.
-With them in mind, the tablet has made resources more accessible and convenient." -Resident Service Coordinator
+Vit, them in mind, the tablet has made resources more accessible and convenient. -Resident Service Coordinator

-"I've noticed Resident Ambassadors encouraging other residents.
-It's a morale boost.
-For example, during workshops, they would tell other residents, 'Even though we're old, we can do this.
-It's fun." -Resident Service Coordinator
+"I've noticed Resident Ambassadors encouraging other residents. '+'s morale boost.
+For example, during workshops, they would tell other residents, 'Even though we're old, we can do this. 't's fun. -Resident Service Coordinator